-Westpac's Whistleblower Protection Officers are responsible for protecting whistleblowers against personal disadvantage as a result of speaking up.
-They also engage with whistleblowers to address risks of reprisal.
+Westpac's Whistleblower Protection Officers are responsible for providing protections to whistleblowers who are concerned that they may experience detrimental conduct because of speaking up.
+They also engage directly with whistleblowers to address risks of reprisal.
 Whistleblowers may also raise a concern directly with a Whistleblower Protection Officer.

-The Speaking Up Policy requires that we investigate concerns in a confidential, fair and objective manner.
+The Westpac Group Speaking Up Policy requires that we investigate concerns in a confidential, fair and objective manner.
 If the investigation shows that wrongdoing occurred, we are committed to taking action, such as changing our processes and imposing consequences on those involved in wrongdoing.
 Outcomes may also involve reporting the matter to relevant authorities and regulators.

-The Board Audit Committee, in conjunction with the Board Risk Committee oversees Westpac's Whistleblower Program.
-The Board Risk Committee receives regular reporting on whistleblowing (which includes key metrics, measures and themes that provide insights into the performance of the Whistleblower Program).
+The Board Audit Committee, in conjunction with the Board Risk Committee, oversees Westpac's Whistleblower Program.
+The Board Risk Committee receives regular reporting on whistleblowing (including key metrics, measures and themes that provide insights into the performance of the Whistleblower Program).

-Material whistleblower matters reported under the Westpac Group Speaking Up Policy are reported to the Board Risk Committee.1
+Material whistleblower matters reported under the Westpac Group Speaking Up Policy are reported to the Board Risk Committee.

-Westpac's Speaking Up Policy is available on our website at: www.westpac.com.au/about-westpac/westpac-group/corporate-governance/principles-policies/.
+The Westpac Group Speaking Up Policy is available on our website at www.westpac.com.au/about-westpac/westpac-group/corporate-governance/principles-policies/.